Rajatsurya/TEM-Segmentation-EECS-453-Final-Project/README.md

 # TEM Cell-Segmentation-EECS-453-Final-Project

 This repository contains an Attention U-Net model for multi-class semantic segmentation of Transmission Electron Microscopy (TEM) images.
 It includes scripts for training the model and running inference on new data.
-# TEM Cell-Segmentation-EECS-453-Final-Project

-This repository contains a pre-trained Attention U-Net model for multi-class semantic segmentation of Transmission Electron Microscopy (TEM) images.
-The provided script allows you to run inference on new data using the trained model.

 ## Project Structure

 - `run_model.py`: Main executable script for running inference on images.